Code-Institute-Submissions/eleventh-embodiment/README.md

  Google font Acme was used throughout the website

 #### Colors
-  An off white shade #fafafa was used for the text to contrast the gold #c4881be3 backgrounds.
+  An off white shade #fafafa was used for the text to contrast the gold #c4881be3 backgrounds.\
-  The same gold color was used for borders and titles and quotes For the text, the greyish/brown hsla(38, 38%, 25%, 0.89) color was used for easier reading as a lot of backgrounds are white
+  The same gold color was used for borders and titles and quotes.\
+  For the text, the greyish/brown hsla(38, 38%, 25%, 0.89) color was used for easier reading.\
-  There was a need to use text-shadow rgba(0, 0, 0, 0.281) on some titles and navigation menu for easier reading of gold or white letters.
+  There was a need to use text-shadow rgba(0, 0, 0, 0.3) on some titles and on the qoute, for easier reading of gold or white letters.